Students help steer University’s new Sustainability Project

 “People may think that once heads of state disappear after the weekend, it’s over but this is a long term commitment - it’s something we have been working on for several years and something we will be engaged in for many more.”

-For the next two weeks, Prof Anand will be posting articles about COP26 on his LinkedIn account, which you can access here.
+For the next two weeks, Prof Anand will be posting articles about COP26 on his LinkedIn account.

 Prof Amir Sharif, Dean of the Faculty of Management, Law and Social Sciences, who will be one of those attending COP26, quoted polar explorer Robert Swan OBE in his address.